 Know Your Service Area Preferences:

-- Larger firms will want to know your service area preference - Audit, Tax or Advisory.
+- Most employers will ask about your service area preference - Audit, Tax or Advisory.

-- Do your homework about the services areas, and be specific.
+- Do your homework about the service areas, and be specific.
 It's always best to say SOMETHING, as opposed to "I'm open," which portrays a lack of commitment.

-- Audit and Tax are the most common services areas, but Advisory is a growing service area within the Big Four.
+- Audit and Tax are the most common service areas, but Advisory is a growing service area within the international firms.

 Print Your Resume:

-- If you do not provide a resume with every firm of interest, they are unaware of your interest.
+- If you do not leave a resume with every employer of interest, they are unaware of your interest.

 - Print PLENTY of resume copies (at least 25) on professional resume paper to give at least one person at every firm.